email tracker

 -

-Pulls in all existing email records from the Emails table.
+Examines all existing email records from the Emails table.

 If Build Task ID matches the task ID of the Build email task in question, skip it.